advaithmall/ELMO/Readme.md

 ### Please download all the missing files from the provided one drive link, please adhere to the above directory structure: https://iiitaphyd-my.sharepoint.com/:f:/g/personal/advaith_malladi_research_iiit_ac_in/EqzZacucfSdFnOY6UHdE-rgBydnQa8HK_BWotMTVJwAfJg?e=iFyL95

-### to run the biLSTM model and to reproduce results, please run the following command:
+### to run the biLSTM (ELMO) model and to reproduce results, please run the following command:

 ```
 cd pretrain